-54. In the preceding hundred years, Paris had been center stage for political and social movements that had deeply affected all of Europe.
+56. In the preceding hundred years, Paris had been center stage for political and social movements that had deeply affected all of Europe.
 The many ways in which tradition had already been challenged and shaken during those years helped make it easier for those to achieve a break with tradition art.

-55. With the increase in women's participation in the labour force, many mothers have less time available to undertake domestic activities.
+57. With the increase in women's participation in the labour force, many mothers have less time available to undertake domestic activities.
 At the same time, there has been increasing recognition that the father's relationship with a child is important.
 A father can have many roles in the family, ranging from income provider to teacher, carer, and playmate.
 Therefore, balancing paid work and family responsibilities can be an important issue for both fathers and mothers in families.

-relationship, efficient, roles, separation, shares, participation, recognition, available
+relationship, efficient, roles, separation, shares, participation, recognition, available politicians look.

-56. It would be reassuring to think that the electorate choose who to vote for based on the candidates' track records and future policy promises.
-In truth, many of us are swayed simply by the way that politicians look.
 Consider a 2009 study that asked Swiss students to look at multiple pairs of unfamiliar French political candidates and in each case to select the one who looked most competent.
 Most of the time, the candidate selected by students as looking the most competent was also the one who'd had real life electoral success, the implication being that voters too had been swayed by the candidates' appearance (there's little evidence that appearance and competence actually correlate).
 Unsurprisingly, being attractive also helps win votes, especially in war time (in peacetime, looking trustworthy is more of an advantage).
 Other research has shown that were more likely to vote for male and female candidates with deeper voices.